sguo28/codes-energy-policy/README.md

 ### Rcode and RMarkDown
 We used R to process socioeconomic data including California rebate data from 2010 to 2018, median income data from Census Bureau, and CES3.0 score record from CARB.
-The main processing is the mining the Gini index and Suit index inside the data.
+The main processing is to compute the Gini index and Suit index inside the data.
 The detailed codes are included in RCode folder.

 ### Geoda